 - do not open their eyes.

-Those in lighter comas may offer some response to a verbal or painful stimulus, to the point they may even seem wake, yet meet the criteria of coma because they do not respond to their environment.
+Those in lighter coma may offer some response to a verbal or painful stimulus, to the point they may even seem wake, yet meet the criteria of coma because they do not respond to their environment by initiating voluntary actions.

-The scale is used as part of the initial evaluation of a patient, but does not assist in making the diagnosis as to the cause of coma.
-Since it "scores" the level of coma, the Glasgow Coma Scale can be used as a standard method for any health-caregiver to assess change in the patient's mental status over time.
+The Glasgow Coma Scale is used as part of the initial evaluation of a patient, but does not assist in making the diagnosis as to the cause of coma.
+Since it "scores" the level of coma, the Glasgow Coma Scale can be used as a standard method for any health care professional to assess change in the patient's mental status over time.

 The best use of the Glasgow Coma Scale is to allow caregivers of different clinical skills and training to consistently assess a patient over longer periods of time in order to determine whether the patient is improving, deteriorating, or remaining the same.
-In the initial care of a comatose patient, there may be first responders, EMTs, paramedics, emergency physicians, neurologists, and neurosurgeons, all evaluating the same patient in different places at different times.
+In the initial care of a comatose patient, chronologically, there may be first responders, emergency medical technicians (EMTs), paramedics, nurses, emergency physicians, neurologists, and neurosurgeons, all evaluating the same patient in different places at different times.
 The Glasgow Coma Scale allows a standard assessment that can be shared.

 |Glasgow Coma Scale|

 |To loud voice||3|

 |Withdraws from pain||4|

 A fully awake patient has a Glasgow Coma Score of 15.
 A person who is dead has a Glasgow Coma Scale of 3 (there is no lower score).